 - Boost Success With Workshops

-Walden’s Center for Academic Excellence (CAEX) workshops support you through the dissertation writing process and position you to advance effectively and efficiently.
+Walden’s CAEX workshops support you through the dissertation writing process and position you to advance effectively and efficiently.
 Proposal approval rates were higher for students who enrolled in CAEX workshops—71.2%, versus 27.12% for those who did not.
 CAEX offers dissertation/doctoral study/capstone workshops to help students write their preproposal document (premise or prospectus) and revise and edit their overall proposal, introduction, literature review, methods section, and post-proposal sections.
 Students surveyed highly recommend the workshops.
 “With the support of both the course content and instructor’s guidance, I am confident I have developed a solid proposal introduction.
 I was able to accomplish more proposal progress in the past 6 weeks than in the previous 12+ months,” wrote one respondent.
 “It was a truly positive experience.
 Thank you!”